 - 1.)
 The related terminals (basic inspection system, cf. above) shall be used by terminal operators and by travel document holders as defined in [PKI]. - 2.)
 They shall implement the terminal parts of the PACE protocol [ICAO-TR-SAC], of the Passive Authentication [PKI] and use them in this order12.
-The PACE terminal shall use randomly and gemalto [×] Reference D1278599 Release 1.1p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 92
+The PACE terminal shall use randomly and (almost) uniformly selected nonces, if required by the protocols (for generating ephemeral keys for Diffie-Hellmann). - 3.)
+The related terminals need not to use any own credentials.

-11 cf. Table 2 and Table 3 above
+11 cf. Table 4 and Table 5 above